 Academic honesty and integrity are expected of all students.
 Plagiarism or the copying and submission of work that is not the students' own will not be tolerated.
 Dependence on the works of others must be adequately and appropriately acknowledged.
-Academic dishonesty is a grave offense that may result in dismissal from the Seminary.
-The Seminary's policy on plagiarism is available in the Student Handbook and on myHood.
+Academic dishonesty is a grave offense.
+Consequences may include some of the following: